nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 However, when a transaction spans multiple databases, maintaining **ACID** properties becomes a challenge.

-To address this, the **Saga pattern** offers an alternative by breaking a transaction into a sequence of smaller, compensatable steps.
+To address this, the **SAGA pattern** offers an alternative by breaking a transaction into a sequence of smaller, reversible steps.
 Each step represents a local transaction within a single service, and in case of failure, compensating actions ensure consistency.

-Additionally, the **CQRS (Command Query Responsibility Segregation) pattern** can help manage complex data consistency requirements by separating write operations (commands) from read operations (queries), allowing for optimized data storage and retrieval strategies across services.
+Additionally, the **CQRS (Command Query Responsibility Segregation) pattern** can help manage complex data consistency requirements by separating write operations (commands) from read operations (queries), allowing for optimized data storage and retrieval strategies.

 ## CAP Theorem
-The [CAP theorem](https://mwhittaker.github.io/blog/an_illustrated_proof_of_the_cap_theorem/) states that a distributed system cannot simultaneously be:
-* consistent
-* available
-* partition tolerant.

-For a formal description of the system and the three properties, please refer to [Gilbert and Lynch's paper](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf).

-**A Distributed System**
+In 2000, Eric Brewer introduced the idea that there is a fundamental trade-off between consistency, availability, and partition tolerance in distributed systems.
+More specifically, the [CAP theorem](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf) states that any distributed system or data store can simultaneously provide only two of three guarantees: consistency, availability, and partition tolerance (CAP).

 Let's consider a very simple distributed system.
 Our system is composed of two servers, G1 and G2.
 Both of these servers are keeping track of the same variable, v, whose value is initially v0.
 G1 and G2 can communicate with each other and can also communicate with external clients.